Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Rainbow Shark Food: They are mostly Omnivores that eat a lot of algae, larvae, and both meat and plants.

-In the wild environment, they normally consume decaying plants, insect, algae, larvae, and little chunks of meat they find in the river like Zooplankton
+In the wild environment, they normally consume decaying plants, insects, algae, larvae, and little chunks of meat they find in the river, like Zooplankton

 They are not just fussy eaters.
-Also, they consume most other things; providing it sinks to the bottom of the fish tank!
+Also, they consume most other things, providing it sink to the bottom of the fish tank!

 This is very good news if you intend to keep the Rainbow Sharks in an aquarium.
 They can eat frozen food, flake food, pellets, live food, and vegetables with no complaints.